-- 12. These conditions were imposed on the 2011 Planning Application precisely to prevent the breaking up of the existing Hesmonds Stud business.
+- 12. These conditions were imposed on the 2011 Planning Application precisely to prevent the breaking up of the existing Hesmond's Stud business.
 There was never any suggestion in 2011 that all four yards were not part of an integrated business.
 There was no suggestion that the American yard was superfluous and was about to be put up for housing development.
-When the Hesmonds application was submitted in 2016 and when it was determined in 2020, there was no suggestion that the Stud was about to put Tourles Farm up for sale.
+When the Hesmond's application was submitted in 2016 and when it was determined in 2020, there was no suggestion that the Stud was about to put Tourles Farm up for sale.
 This questions why PCS bothered to impose the Section 106 Agreement when it seems to carry no weight and is discharged without any proper consideration. - 13.
-During the PCS Meeting on 21 Oct 2022, in relation to the Section 106 Agreement, Mr Robins stated: "It is not acceptable from what I have seen and colleagues have seen to allow the full Hesmonds estate to be de-coupled from the existing legal agreement.
-That does bind it to the facility's that you heard a little bit about a second ago from the speaker". - 14.
 This Application also ignores the general principle of Agricultural Land Use.
 This land is designated for agricultural use.
 The current Stud business is one form of agricultural use.
 If the Stud business changes then it remains land for agricultural use and should revert to other forms of farming as it has done for at least the last 400 years.
 Much of the Stud land is not required for equine use and is rented to local farmers for food production.
-Harrison's Field is an example of such land. - 15.
+Harrison's Field is an example of such land. - 14.
 The 2020 report by Bourne Rural Planning Consultancy (submitted as part of planning application WD/2022/2660/PO) made a statement to justify the need to build a managers dwelling for each of the four Yards.
 Paragraph 3.12 of the report includes a comment, in terms of financial viability, from the rural estates surveyor who concluded that: "I consider it is fair to conclude that these proposals for the continuation and development of the stud are indeed genuine, reasonably likely to materialise, and are capable of being sustained for a reasonable period of time".
-We argue that 2011 to 2016 was not a reasonable period of time.
+We argue that 2011 to 2016 is not a reasonable period of time.
 We suspect that the intention all along was for the deliberate asset stripping of this land and that it was always intended to put the land up for housing development.
-As such, the 2011 Application was disingenuous and the 2016 Application also concealed the full scope of the plans that have now emerged.
+As such, the 2011 Application was disingenuous and the 2016 Application also concealed the full scope of the plans that have now emerged. - 15.
+Village Concerns and many local people raised objections to the 2016 Application on the basis of the viability of the Stud business.
+We repeatedly requested that this matter be called in for consideration by PCS.
+This was disregarded by the Planning Department.
+It did not merit comment in the Officer's Reports and was not mentioned in the PCS Meeting.
+We believe that this was wrong.